Sigh… these are the moments I wish I could pretend didn’t exist.

 Remember, even in all your mess God still calls us kings.
 The journey to becoming the person He’s called us to be requires growth which can be painful.
 However, the reward of going through the process is well worth the pain it caused.

 I’d love to hear your thoughts.
 Have you struggled with jealousy before?
+If so, share some tips you’ve discovered on how to deal with jealousy.
 If not, what are some things that you’re working through?

 Crown up Queen!